openmpf/openmpf-components/python/AzureOcrTextDetection/README.md

 - `ACS_SUBSCRIPTION_KEY`: A string containing your Azure Cognitive Services subscription key.
 To get one you will need to create an Azure Cognitive Services account.

+# Sample Program
+`sample_acs_ocr_text_detector.py` can be used to quickly test with the Azure endpoint.
+It only supports images, but the component itself supports both images and videos.